SahilRT/7-Wonders-of-World-Tourism-Website/README.md

-Just extract the wFolder and run index.html
+//Just extract the Folder and run index.html

-Requires Internet Connection for Vr and feedback page
+// [ Requires Internet Connection for Vr and feedback page ]